tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 7.1.3 Example (non-normative)

-Below is an example, adapted from MCZbase (Kennedy et al. 2024), of a portion of a `Data Quality Report` for a single specimen using an `Implementation` of BDQ Tests integrated into that collection management system.
+Below is an example, adapted from MCZbase (Kennedy et al. 2024), of a portion of a `Data Quality Report` for a single specimen using an implementation of BDQ Tests integrated into that collection management system.

 This example shows the results of the Test Suite (the full set of BDQ Taxon Name-related Tests) that was run, with the Description (`rdfs:comment`) to identify the action taken by the Test to the collection management staff reading the report.
 The results (`Response.status` or `Response.result`) for the pre-amendment phase are given along with the `Response.comment` explaining why the Test returned the given results.
 The post-amendment phase `Responses` show what the results would be if all proposed `Amendments`, listed below the table, had been accepted. `Amendments` are not applied automatically.
 Users must explicitly change the data if they want to accept the proposals from the `Amendments`.
 A subset of the real results are shown here, so the percentages of COMPLIANT results does not agree with the subset of results in the table.